jsoxford/jsoxconf/readme.md

 # JSOxConf

+> A day-long, community-focussed event for **everyone** who is excited about javascript and the front-end web.

 # HELLO THERE

 If you're reading this, **that's AWESOME** - we're not being secretive, we just want to make sure we've got stuff in place before publicly announcing it to everyone.

+So, it would be good if you kept it **kinda quiet** for now please.

-So, get involved - either chat to Ben Ryan or Pete, or jump on #jsoxconf on the DO slack.
+Do come and chat to Ben Ryan or Pete, or jump on #jsoxconf on the DO slack.

-> A day-long, community-focussed event for **everyone** who is excited about javascript and the front-end web.
+We'd love for you to be involved.

 ## Development